 Travis ‘Little T’ Turner is an artist of rich talent and feverish motivation.
 His résumé is sterling.
 With disarming charm, sharp wit, and torrid energy, he captivates and moves crowds.
 In the Vancouver music and film scenes, he’s built a rock-solid profile.
 In the streets they shout his name; in the studios and playhouses they whisper it.
 If you haven’t yet witnessed the man’s presence and ability, you will very soon.
 Travis ‘Little T’ Turner’s star has risen.

-Over years of honing his musical craft, Little T has gathered a following, performing with acts like B-Real, Warren G, Lil’ Kim, D12, Hopsin, R.A.
+Over years of honing his musical craft, Little T has gathered a following, performing with acts like Macklemore, B-Real, Warren G, Lil’ Kim, D12, Hopsin, R.A.
 The Rugged Man, Swollen Members, The Knomads, Moka Only, Luckyiam, Kyprios and Shamik.

 At home on any stage, T lives for the energy of the crowd.
 Unsatisfied with the number of performance opportunities offered to him and the rest of Vancouver’s small, vibrant core of independent urban artists, Turner launched Mainstreet Live, British Columbia’s only monthly live Hip-Hop showcase.